Ben Simms

 The Reset

-My entry for the 2020 Stencyl game jam, featuring a unique mechanic where your previous actions replay on the same level, helping you solve puzzles.
+This is an entry for the 2020 Stencyl game jam, featuring a unique mechanic where previous actions replay on the same level to aid puzzle-solving.

 More2020 April